Core Concepts

 Direct file system access, parallel downloads, real-time progress, automatic resume

-Good Case: Mobile or Older Browsers
+Good Case: Older Browsers

 OPFS staging, ZIP export option, progress tracking, manual resume